alex-therapeutics/diga-api-client/README.md

 ## Maintainers

 This project is currently maintained by the developer team at [Alex Therapeutics](https://www.alextherapeutics.com/), a Swedish company that develops software medical devices.
 Contact [max@alextherapeutics.se](mailto:max@alextherapeutics.com) for inquiries which do not belong on Github.
 If you or your company wishes to help maintain this project, please let us know.

+## License

+Distributed under the [Apache-2.0](LICENSE) license.
+Copyright is held by Alex Therapeutics AB and individual contributors.